Shantanu-sg-01/homepage/content/research/_index.md

 ## Research Focus
 ---

 I’m broadly interested in using mathematics and programming to solve problems in science and engineering.
-My current focus is on the use of **functional programming** — especially Haskell — for building tools and frameworks in **scientific computing**.
+My current focus is on the use of functional programming — especially Haskell — for building tools and frameworks in scientific computing.

 Applied mathematics shows up in almost every aerospace sub-domain.
 Final selection for projects will be made after a short 1:1 discussion to ensure alignment of interests.